Richard Grenell: Controversies

-On November 2, 2020, the day before election day, Grenell posted an old photo from 2019 to claim that Joe Biden did not wear a mask on a plane during the COVID-19 pandemic.
-Grenell called Biden a "Washington, DC phony!", suggesting that Biden only wore a mask in public for appearances' sake while not wearing one in private.

-On November 5, 2020, Grenell appeared as a speaker of the Trump campaign press conference in Las Vegas, pushing the local effort to overturn the presidential election Donald Trump had lost and announcing a federal lawsuit against "illegal" votes.
+On November 5, 2020, Grenell appeared as a speaker of the Trump campaign press conference in North Las Vegas, pushing the local effort to overturn the presidential election Donald Trump had lost and announcing a federal lawsuit against "illegal" votes.
 He made allegations of fraud, claiming that non-residents and people who were long dead had voted in Nevada and accusing the state of covering up these incidents.
 When asked by journalists to identify himself and present evidence backing up any of his claims, Grenell refused to answer the questions and told reporters: "You're here to take in information".
 All the post-election lawsuits related to Nevada were later either dropped or dismissed.

-A few days later, LGBTQ Nation criticized Grenell after he had been tricked on Veterans Day, November 11, 2020, into tweeting well wishes to William Calley, the former U.S. Army officer convicted for the premeditated killings of 22 unarmed civilians in the 1968 Mỹ Lai massacre during the Vietnam War.
-The Nation journalist Ken Klippenstein had tweeted a picture of Calley to Grenell, pretending it was a photo of his own grandfather and requesting public recognition of the elderly veteran.
-In response, Grenell tweeted, "Thank you for your service, Bill Calley! #VeteransDay".
-Upon learning that he'd been the victim of a joke, Grenell tweeted, "Duped.
-Trying to be helpful to people who reach out on Veteran's Day.
-It's a shame people would do this on a day like today.
-DC is a sick city."
+Grenell sought to build support for Trump's 2024 presidential campaign among Libertarian activists and donors.